Leadership and Staff

 About Shan

 Shan is a globally recognized leader in advancing regenerative building practices.
 To advance this mission, he draws on a diverse background spanning clean energy policy, sustainability, community engagement, business development, and tax policy.
 He holds both BA and JD degrees from Emory University and is Living Future Accredited by the International Living Future Institute—an acknowledgment of his expertise in the world’s most rigorous and holistic standards for sustainable design.
-Shan is part of Georgia Tech's Advanced Research Institute.
+Shan is part of Georgia Tech's ARI.

 Brooke Vacovsky headshot